 Are you dreading a long haul flight?
-Don’t be.
+Don’t!
 We are here to walk you through the process and make your travel smooth and easy.
-We have been traveling for 12+ years which also includes long haul flights of 28- 30 hours long.
+We have been traveling for 16+ years which also includes long haul flights of 28- 30 hours long.
 Yes!
-More than a day long, especially the ones where you have 2-3 connecting flights to arrive to your desired destination.
+More than a day-long, especially the ones where you have 2-3 connecting flights to arrive at your desired destination.
 This list of carry on essentials for long haul flights is curated with a lot of travel experience that we have gathered over the years.
-This travel experience includes moving between states in India, moving to Canada (from India) 10 years ago, moving within Canada (and Canada is the second largest country in the world, so lot of ground space to cover) to taking long flights to Europe in the recent years; we have experienced it all.
-So without further ado, lets get started.

 Long flight essentials

-This list of long flight essentials are organised in the following sections
+This list of long flight essentials are organized in the following sections

 - Preparation for Travel